 Celiac disease — often triggered by an allergy to gluten, a protein found in wheat, barley or rye grains — is believed to affect about a little less than 1 percent of all adults (most statistics indicate a diagnoses rate between 0.7 percent and 1 percent of the U.S. population).
 For people who have been diagnosed with celiac disease, following a gluten-free or gluten sensitivity diet is considered “medical nutrition therapy” and is the only definitive way to improve symptoms and prevent future health problems.

 The presence of celiac disease and gluten intolerance has been rising significantly over the past several decades, although the debate is still out as to why this is.
 According to certain reports, celiac disease rates have risen by nearly 400 percent since the 1960s.

 Many celiac disease symptoms boil down to dysfunction within the digestive track, including within the gut and intestines.
-Celiac disease is a type of autoimmune disease characterized by an inflammatory response to gluten that damages tissue within the small intestine.
-The small intestine is the tube-shaped organ between the stomach and large intestine, where a high percentage of nutrients are usually absorbed — however, in people with celiac disease this process stops working right.
+Celiac disease is a type of autoimmune disease in which an inflammatory response to gluten damages tissue within the small intestine.
+The small intestine is the tube-shaped organ between the stomach and large intestine, where a high percentage of nutrient absorption takes place — however, in people with celiac disease this process stops working right.

 - cramping and abdominal pain

 - diarrhea or constipation

 - changes in weight

 - sleep disturbances including insomnia

 - nutrient deficiencies (malnutrition) due to absorption problems within the digestive tract